jackyzha0/jackyzha0.github.io/content/posts/play.md

 **S**: Ah, I see.
 This clarifies my understanding of how you define 'work' and 'play', but I still have a counterpoint.
 What about those who enjoy their work?
 The scientist, who after a great effort, has a major breakthrough on a problem they've been stumped on for ages.
 Far from rejoicing in the discovery, they are eagerly searching for their next challenge to be engaged once more.
 The carpenter who builds houses because she likes how they look and the feeling of it coming together.
 Can these individuals not exist in your utopia?

-**G**: Interesting point.
+**G**: Hmm.
 I would posit that both of the mentioned individuals are actually *playing games*.
 The resolution appears to be the fact that activities which one views as instrumentally valuable (work) can, for another, be intrinsically valuable (play).
 The human experience is subjective, there is no universal standard for whether society considers something work or play.
 An environment of play is created when one self-imposes rules to prevent them from the most efficient way of achieving their goal.

 To the carpenter who enjoys building for its own sake, that otherwise instrumental activity has intrinsic value as well.
 The same could be true of anyone who really enjoys their work, whatever that work might be.
-This is definition of game playing.
+This is the definition of game playing.

 **S**: This does make a lot of sense.
 So in this utopia that you propose, I could theoretically just do what I find intrinsically valuable -- play?
 And I suppose the rest of my needs would be met by the machines?